 After you’ve lent your furry friends a hand, focus your attention on any of the fleas in your home.
 If you have fleas within your clothing or other linens, give them a good wash to remove the fleas hiding inside the fibers.

-Our technicians will inspect your home and apply an insecticide that kills adult fleas and takes out flea larvae and eggs.
+Our technicians will inspect your home and apply an insecticide that kills adult fleas and removes flea larvae and eggs.
 With our treatment, you won’t have to worry about new fleas maturing and causing you trouble.
 Contact us today!